swiftlang/swift-evolution/proposals/0107-unsaferawpointer.md

 ```

 <hr>
-No API currently exists that allows initialized memory to hold either A or B.
+No API currently exists that allows initialized memory to hold either `A` or `B`.

 ```swift
 // --- old version ---